GM-Consult-Pty-Ltd/free_text_search/README.md

 The `QueryParser.configuration` and `QueryParser.tokenFilter` should match the `TextAnalyzer`used to construct the index on the target collection that will be searched.

 The `QueryParser.parse` method parses a phrase to a collection of [QueryTerm](#queryterm-class)s that includes:
-- all the original words in the phrase, except query modifiers ('AND', 'OR', '"', '+', '-', 'NOT);
+* all the original words in the phrase, except query modifiers ('AND', 'OR', '"', '+', '-', 'NOT);
-- derived versions of all words returned by the `QueryParser.configuration.termFilter`, including child words and stems or lemmas of exact phrases; and
+* derived versions of all words returned by the `QueryParser.configuration.termFilter`, including child words and stems or lemmas of exact phrases; and

 A [QueryTerm](#queryterm-class) for a derived version of a term always has its `QueryTerm.modifier` property set to `QueryTermModifier.OR`, unless the term was marked `QueryTermModifier.NOT` in the query phrase.

+### FreeTextQuery class

+The `FreeTextQuery` enumerates the properties of a text search query:
+* `FreeTextQuery.phrase` is the unmodified search phrase, including all modifiers and tokens; and
+* `FreeTextQuery.terms` is the ordered list of all terms extracted from the `phrase` used to look up results in an inverted index.

 ### QueryTerm class

 The `QueryTerm` object extends `Token`, and enumerates the properties of a term in a free text query phrase:
-* `term` is the term that will be looked up in the index;
+* `QueryTerm.term` is the term that will be looked up in the index;
-* `termPosition` is the zero-based position of the `term` in an ordered list of all the terms in the source text; and
+* `QueryTerm.termPosition` is the zero-based position of the `term` in an ordered list of all the terms in the source text; and
-* `modifier` is the [QueryTermModifier](#querytermmodifier-enumeration) applied for this term.
+* `FreeTextQuery.modifier` is the [QueryTermModifier](#querytermmodifier-enumeration) applied for this term.
 The default modifier` is `QueryTermModifier.AND`.

 ### QueryTermModifier Enumeration